The Virtues of the New Clothes Prayer “Alhamdulillahilladhi Kasani Hadha” According to Imam Nawawi

 من غير حول مني ولا قوة

-Meaning: “Without power and strength from myself.”
+Meaning: “Without any power or might from myself.”

 When is the Best Time to Practice It?